 Fibromyalgia.
 Just hearing the word can bring about fear and frustration for those who suffer from it.
-Fibromyalgia is known for widespread musculoskeletal pain felt throughout the body and particular tender points.
-If you have fibromyalgia, you may also experience extreme exhaustion, memory problems, moodiness, and problems with sleep.
+It causes widespread musculoskeletal pain felt throughout the body and particular tender points.
+If you have it, you may also experience extreme exhaustion, memory problems, moodiness, and problems with sleep.
 According to what researchers have discovered, fibromyalgia magnifies the pain sensations in the body by negatively impacting the way your brain processes signals of pain.

-Sometimes symptoms of fibromyalgia may come on over time, little by little, with nothing seeming to trigger them.
+Sometimes symptoms of the chronic condition may come on over time, little by little, with nothing seeming to trigger them.
 In other cases, fibromyalgia begins after a physical trauma, infection, significant psychological stress, or surgery.
-Women get fibromyalgia more often than men.
-Fibromyalgia is often accompanied by other health conditions, such as anxiety, depression, TMD (temporomandibular disorders), tension headaches, and IBS (irritable bowel syndrome).
+Women get it more often than men.
+It is often accompanied by other health conditions, such as anxiety, depression, TMD (temporomandibular disorders), tension headaches, and IBS (irritable bowel syndrome).
 Research has shown that some patients saw an improvement in fibromyalgia after incorporating exercise, stress-reduction, and relaxation techniques into their life.

 The symptoms of fibromyalgia are numerous and may be different for each person.
-The following is a list of the most common symptoms associated with fibromyalgia.
+The following is a list of the most common symptoms of fibromyalgia.

-- Extreme exhaustion: People who suffer from fibromyalgia often wake up as tired as they were when then went to bed, even though they felt like they slept well.
-The problem may be their sleep was disrupted by the pain of fibromyalgia.
+People who suffer from fibromyalgia often wake up as tired as they were when then went to bed, even though they felt like they slept well.
+The problem is that pain often disrupts their sleep.
 In addition, those with fibromyalgia often have other sleep disorders, such as sleep apnea and restless leg syndrome.

-- Widespread pain: To be considered widespread, the pain must be present on both sides of your body and both above and below the waist.
-The pain of fibromyalgia is described as a constant dull ache.
-To be diagnosed with this condition, you must have this type of pain for at least three months.
+For doctors to call it widespread, the pain must be present on both sides of your body and both above and below the waist.
+The pain of fibromyalgia is often a constant dull ache.
+You must have this type of pain for at least three months to get a diagnosis.

 It is not uncommon to see fibromyalgia accompanied by the following other health conditions.